jinsung-kim/jinsung-kim.github.io/about.md

 ### What is this?

 Welcome...
-A place to where I write my short thoughts on recent books I have read.
+A place to where I write my thoughts on recent books I have read.
 I have no intention of this becoming big.
 Due to the volume of books that I read, it is often easy for myself to forget which to recommend to others.
-For this reason, this site is mainly for myself to reflect on the literature that I read.
+For this reason, this site is mainly for others to find interesting books and for myself to reflect on the literature that I come across.

 I try to only review books that I have completed - which is the reason the ratings skew towards higher scores.
+There are many books that I drop in between.
+My rating system is relatively simple with a 1 to 10 scale.
+Anything above a 5 generated overall positive thoughts and was an enjoyable experience.

+There is no commercial incentive for this website, which is how you can verify that my reviews are genuine.
+There is absolutely no money involved, all thoughts are my own, and I will never sell out.

 ### Particular topics I enjoy
-Fashion (runway and cultural), certain categories of art, biographies, philosophy.
+Certain categories of art, biographies, philosophy.
 I am more of a nonfiction reader, but am looking to branch into other genres (such as science fiction).
+I like exploring the human psyche through literature.
-If you want to recommend me a book, send me a direct message [@codejin_](https://instagram.com/codejin_/) on Instagram, it would be greatly appreciated!
+If you want to recommend me a book, send me a direct message [@codejin_](https://instagram.com/codejin_/) on Instagram.

 ### Favorites?
 In no particular order: